-Control Assessment Compliance? awnings or other features over windows; balcony treatment to any first floor element; recessing or projecting architectural elements; open verandah; bay windows or similar features; or verandahs, pergolas or similar features above garage doors.
+Control Assessment Compliance?
+The primary street facade of a dwelling should address the street and must incorporate at least two of the following design features: entry feature or porch; awnings or other features over windows; balcony treatment to any first floor element; recessing or projecting architectural elements; open verandah; bay windows or similar features; or verandahs, pergolas or similar features above garage doors.
 Corner lot development should emphasise the corner.
 The secondary street facade for a dwelling on a corner lot should address the street and must incorporate at least two of the above design features.
 Landscaping in the front setback on the main street frontage should also continue around into the secondary setback.
+Primary western elevation to adopt the following design features; Entry feature/porch with gable roof over.
 Windows.
 Projecting architectural elements in the form of supporting posts.
 Eaves are to provide sun shading and protect windows and doors and provide aesthetic interest.
-All eaves 0.450m as identified on sectional drawings.
+All eaves 0.45m as identified on sectional drawings.
 The pitch of hipped and gable roof forms on the main dwelling house should be between 22.5 degrees and 35 degrees.
 Hipped roof pitch of 22.5 degrees proposed.
 Front facades are to feature at least one habitable room with a window onto the street.
-Front façade to feature bed 1 with windows facing the street.
+Front façade to feature two habitable rooms with windows facing the street.
 Carports and garages are to be constructed of materials that complement the colour and finishes of the main dwelling.
 Proposed garage to be constructed in conjunction with the dwelling - proposed garage to complement colour and finish of main dwelling.
-4.2.3 Yes.
-Front Setbacks.
+4.2.3 Front Setbacks.
+Yes.
 Dwellings are to be consistent with the front setback controls and principles in the relevant Tables 4-2 to 4-6, Figure 4-4: Minimum front setback distances and Figure 4-5.
 The proposal has been assessed against tables 4-5 (lots >15m in width).